Khalodddd/SQL_Data_Analysis_Project/README.md

 - **Tableau** is also highly sought after, with a bold count of 6.
 Other skills like **R**, **Snowflake**, **Pandas**, and **Excel** show varying degrees of demand.

 ![2_top_paying_roles_skills](https://github.com/Khalodddd/Project/assets/90678093/e875b564-c77c-419e-a0b8-2f777bcbbf42)
+*Bar graph visualizing the count of skills for the top 10 paying jobs for data analysts; ChatGPT generated this graph from my SQL query results*

 ### 3. In-Demand Skills for Data Analysts
 This query helped identify the skills most frequently requested in job postings, directing focus to areas with high demand.